 Data Sharing

 Topology data are processed in two FPGAs.
 There is no data duplication implemented at PCB level.
 The two processors can communicate via a parallel bus to get access to data that cannot be received directly via the multi-gigabit links.
 Though according to the device data sheets higher data rates should be possible, a maximum bit rate of 640 Gb/s per differential pair is anticipated for the inter-FPGA link, which is a convenient multiple of the bunch clock frequency.
-That will limit parallel connectivity to 60-80 Gb/s of aggregate bandwidth (see section 3).L1Topo.
-The data from the range 2.5is also used to identifyenergy deposits from, which are larger than the windows used by the identification algorithms on the eFEX systemCombining the data from allL1TopoOutput Bandwidth
+That will limit parallel connectivity to 60-80 Gb/s of aggregate bandwidth (see section 3).

+Output

-The real-time output data of eFEX L1Topo to the CTP consist of individual bits indicating whether a specific algorithm passed or not plus an overflow bit.
+The real-time output data of L1Topo to the CTP consist of individual bits indicating whether a specific algorithm passed or not plus an overflow bit.
 The resulting trigger data are expected to exhibit a rather small volume.
 They will be transmitted to CTP optically or electrically.
 A single fibre-optical ribbon connection per module that carries 48 fibres, running through the front panel of the module is provided for this purpose.
 A mezzanine board will be required to interface L1Topo to the CTPCORE module electrically via 32 LVDS signals at low latency.

 Error Handling